 It should be left there for six days, followed by a night of pause and a re-start of the process on the next day.
 The procedure is to be repeated until the warts falls off, which can take, in general, up to a maximum of 2 years.

-No matter which alternative you choose, you probably realize that, more important than knowing how to remove HPV warts is knowing how to prevent them.Order from the privacy of your own home, an all natural wart removal product that is 100% guaranteed, Click here to lose your warts today
+No matter which alternative you choose, you probably realize that, more important than knowing how to remove HPV warts is knowing how to prevent them.For more information on an all natural wart removal product that is 100% guaranteed, Click here to destroy your warts today